 How yoga and meditation help reduce stress

 Dr. Helen Lavretsky is a professor, researcher, and leader at the UCLA Longevity Center.
 She specializes in geriatric psychiatry and mind-body interventions for better health.
-Her research focuses on how tai chi and yoga can improve mental health and cognition in older adults.
-Dr. Lavretsky joined us at the Bold Summit to talk about how to deal with anxiety and stress through mindful practices.
+Her research focuses on how Tai Chi and yoga can improve mental health and cognition in older adults.
+Dr. Lavretsky joined us at the Bold Summit in 2023 to talk about how to deal with anxiety and stress through mindful practices.

 Mindful practices like meditation and yoga can help to support emotional wellness, and decrease your risk of developing dementia.
 In her talk, Dr. Lavretsky identified common symptoms of stress including fear and worry about one’s own health and the health of loved ones, changes in sleep or eating patterns, difficulty sleeping or concentrating, worsening of chronic health problems, worsening of mental health conditions, increased use of substances, and irritability, anger, and violence.
 Although stress management can be difficult, Dr. Lavretsky has studied the benefits of practicing yoga and meditation to reduce stress and anxiety.

 Dr. Lavretsky says that “mindful physical exercise, such as yoga, is now used to improve psychological well-being, hypertension, cardiovascular disease, insulin resistance, depression, and anxiety.”

 How meditation reduces stress